Shots Fired on Ohio’s Payday Loan Battleground

 The Dispatch interviewed Amie, a 47-year-old mother of six.
 Recessionary times have been tough for her budget, and her low earnings make getting ahead almost impossible.
 Even though she’s found herself jumping from one payday loan to another, she said “I can’t complain.
 At least they’re helping me,” referring to CheckSmart in Ohio.

 That’s ammunition that payday loan critics would use to say that companies like CheckSmart are pulling Amie into an endless cycle of debt.
 But what we truly have here is a financial landscape where banks, credit unions and even employers have for the most part failed to serve the populace.
-Requirements to apply for consumer loans through old-school channels often exclude those who need the most help.
+Requirements to request consumer loans through old-school channels often exclude those who need the most help.
 As wages have not kept pace with the rise of inflation, too many consumers like Amie find themselves in a large hole.

 Legislation: Like an Ant Lion’s Hole